The Psychology of Discounts

 The cons of discounts

 One downside to discounts is that they train consumers to expect them when making a purchase.
-This expectation often prevents shoppers from purchasing items at regular price.
+This expectation often prevents shoppers from purchasing items at regular prices.

 Consumers learn to expect discounts.